GChaudhary/G-Notes/README.md

-You can download the APK file above.
+You can download the APK file above -"G_Notes_1.0.apk"